FluentAvatar: Flicker-Free Talking-Head Animation via Phoneme-Guided Autoregressive Modeling: Related work

 \subsection{Talking Head Generation}

 Audio-driven talking-head generation has emerged as a key research topic in multimodal content generation, demonstrating significant practical value in applications such as video dubbing and virtual avatars.
-Prevailing approaches can be broadly categorized into two classes: GANs-based methods~\cite{zhou2019talking,zhou2021pose,meshry2021learned,das2020speech,chen2019hierarchical,zhang2023sadtalker} and diffusion-based methods~\cite{wang2024v,ji2024sonic,lin2025omnihuman,li2024latentsync,jiang2024loopy,xu2024vasa}.
-In the following, we provide a systematic review of recent advances and representative characteristics of each class.
+Prevailing approaches can be broadly categorized into two classes: GAN-based methods~\cite{zhou2019talking,zhou2021pose,meshry2021learned,das2020speech,chen2019hierarchical,zhang2023sadtalker} and diffusion-based methods~\cite{wang2024v,ji2024sonic,lin2025omnihuman,li2024latentsync,jiang2024loopy,xu2024vasa}.

-\textbf{GANs-based methods.} GANs-based methods are widely recognized for their computational efficiency and rapid inference, typically adopting a single-stage or streamlined multi-stage architecture for image generation.
-Early approaches struggle with maintaining identity consistency and accurate lip synchronization.
-To address this, methods, such as SadTalker~\cite{zhang2023sadtalker} and FaceVid2Vid~\cite{wang2021one}, adopt multi-stage inference pipelines that decouple audio-to-motion and motion-to-video modeling.
-While this improves generation quality, it significantly increases computational overhead and system complexity.
-Moreover, the decoupled modeling leads to unnatural generation results, where only the mouth moves while the rest of the face remains static, compromising realism and temporal continuity.
+\paragraph{GAN-based methods.} GAN-based methods are widely recognized for their computational efficiency and rapid inference.
+However, early approaches struggle with maintaining identity consistency and accurate lip synchronization.
+To address these issues, methods such as SadTalker~\cite{zhang2023sadtalker} and FaceVid2Vid~\cite{wang2021one} adopt multi-stage inference pipelines that decouple audio-to-motion modeling from motion-to-video synthesis.
+While this improves generation quality, the fully decoupled design often limits global dynamics, causing lip movements to dominate and leaving the head, background, and other regions largely static, thereby weakening motion naturalness and temporal coherence.

-\textbf{Diffusion-based methods.} Diffusion-based approaches typically integrate ReferenceNet, temporal modeling layers, and audio-attention modules into a single unified framework.
-These methods enable vivid talking head generation from a single image, but come with high computational costs and often suffer from unstable mouth motion.
-To reduce the overhead, MuseTalk~\cite{zhang2024musetalk} combines diffusion with GANs via a two-stage training strategy.
-OmniHuman-1~\cite{lin2025omnihuman}~\cite{ji2024sonic} further proposes a hybrid training scheme based on a Diffusion Transformer architecture.
-While these methods partially alleviate the issues of slow inference and low visual fidelity, they fail to resolve the inherent limitations of diffusion.
-Generated videos still suffer from artifacts such as ghosting and inter-frame flicker.